rust-lagit1/rfcs/text/0000-infered-types.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 There have been many ideas for what this operator should be including `::` add `.`.
-Despite that, the underscore is the best because it has already been used to infer lifetimes.
+Despite that, the underscore is the best because it has already been used to infer lifetimes and generic types.
 Additionally the underscore by itself can be used to construct a struct creating a consistent experience.
-Maintainers should accept this proposal because it can simplify writing Rust code and prevent the large problem of reputition in switch statements.
+Maintainers should accept this proposal because it can simplify writing Rust code and prevent the large problem of repitition in switch statements.

 # Prior art